tooevangelist/paysuper-docs/content/en/getting-started/draft-quick-start.md

 * The source code is available on the [PaySuper GitHub](https://github.com/paysuper), so you can follow the development process and see how everything actually works.
 * PaySuper can be integrated into different platforms like a website, an online store or a game.
 * [The PaySuper Form]() loads near instantly and designed to boost your paying conversion rate.
-* PaySuper supports all payment methods necessary to accept payments from users anywhere in the world.
+* PaySuper supports all popular payment methods necessary to accept payments from users anywhere in the world.

-## 1. You have to  onboard first
+## 1. Complete the onboarding first
-[The PaySuper Onboarding](/getting-started/onboarding/) is necessary for a [Payment Form]() to work.
-You have to complete the onboarding before you can make use of this guide.
+[The PaySuper Onboarding](/getting-started/onboarding/) is necessary for a [Payment Form]() and PaySuper itself to work with your data.
+Be sure to complete the onboarding before you can make use of this guide.

 ## 2. Add your Projects and Products
 Fill in all applicable information for your [Projects and Products](/getting-started/project-products/#set-up-your-project-and-products) (Game keys, Virtual items or Virtual currency) in [PaySuper Admin]().
+Having a single Project and a single Product is enough to start.

-## 3. Create a Payment Form
+## 3. Create a Payment Form instance
-You can use PaySuper JavaScript SDK to make a [Payment Form]() with just a few lines of code.
+You can use PaySuper JavaScript SDK to ceate an instance of a [Payment Form]() with just a few lines of code.
 [PaySuper SJ SDK](https://github.com/paysuper/paysuper-js-sdk) is open source with the source code available on github.

 > Check out the [example code snippet](https://github.com/paysuper/paysuper-js-sdk#usage) to get started with PaySuper JS SDK.

 Be sure to include your own order parameters.
 Notice that some parameters are of strings type.
 You should generate secure strings with [Tokens API](/api-reference/token/#endpoints).

-You may want to learn about [the Payment Form customization options](https://github.com/paysuper/paysuper-js-sdk#paysuper-options) to ensure Payment Form looks and feels according to your user expectations.
+[The Payment Form has a wide range of customization options](https://github.com/paysuper/paysuper-js-sdk#paysuper-options) that you may use to customize the looks and feels.

 {{% tip %}}
-If you want to integrate a [Payment Form]() in a game client or cannot use PaySuper SJ SDK for other reasons, you can follow our [PaySuper API quickstart guide](/getting-started/integration/).
+You can follow our [PaySuper API quickstart guide](/getting-started/integration/) if you want to integrate a [Payment Form]() in a game client or cannot use PaySuper SJ SDK for other reasons,.
 {{% /tip %}}

 ## 4. Test the payment